|Parking||off road for 2 cars||Garden||partially enclosed|

 This lovely stone-built, light-filled and spacious cottage has delightful pastoral views from every window.
-Nestled in a quiet rural corner with the benefit of delightful walks in every direction, this charming property is just the ticket for that much dreamed of carefree and relaxing holiday- the perfect spot to unwind and recharge batteries.
+Nestled in a quiet rural corner of the Cairn Valley, with the benefit of delightful walks in every direction, yet only 15 minutes from Dumfries and 30 minutes from the lovely beaches and coves of the Solway coast.
+This charming property is just the ticket for that much dreamed of carefree and relaxing holiday- the perfect spot to unwind and recharge batteries.

-The cottage is a haven for wildlife, regular visitors include red squirrels, red kites and deer and it even boasts a resident peacock!
+The cottage is a haven for wildlife, regular visitors to the garden include red squirrels, deer, woodpeckers, nuthatch and many more.
+Red Kites and Buzzards frequently soar in the skies above.
+Scaurbrae has no light pollution so the clear night skies are amazing.
 Over 150 years ago this lovely cottage would have been home to one of the many estate workers employed to work on the Speddoch Estate.
 It has now been lovingly restored offering every modern comfort whilst retaining a charming rustic feel.
 There are so many delightful attractions it would be impossible to mention them all.
 These are all beautifully packaged within this relatively undiscovered and temperate county with some 200 miles of stunning coastline to the south and west.

 The property has electric panel heaters with timers and comprises: